Every few weeks someone asks the same question: are KAYOU Naruto cards actually worth buying?

 Are KAYOU Naruto cards a good investment?

 Not yet.
 The secondary market is still maturing, grading is still uncommon, and there is no long track record of price appreciation.
 Buy them because you enjoy them, not because you expect a financial return.
+The resale reality section above goes deeper on what actually sells.

 Are KAYOU Naruto cards authentic?